rsyncOSX/RsyncUIdocs/content/post/Development.md

 Details about JSON encoding and decoding of configurations are [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationJSON.swift).
 And details about PLIST encoding and decoding of configurations er [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationPLIST.swift).

-The same is for logs- and schedules.
+The same are for logs- and schedules.
 See also where RsyncUI [saves data](/post/configfiles/).

 ### User settings